Conestoga High School

 Conestoga High School, located in Tredyffrin Township, Pennsylvania, is the only upper secondary school in the Tredyffrin/Easttown School District.
 It has a Berwyn post office address, though it is not in the Berwyn census-designated place.

-Conestoga, commonly referred to as "Stoga", is 20 mi northwest of Philadelphia in the suburbs known as the Main Line.
+The school is located roughly within the Philadelphia metropolitan area, 20 mi northwest of Philadelphia in the Main Line suburbs.

 Departments

 Conestoga has eight academic departments: Business/Technology, English, World Languages, Mathematics, Science, Social Studies, Visual and Performing Arts, and Wellness/Fitness/Family & Consumer Science.
 Students must earn 24 credits in order to graduate.
 One credit is equivalent to a year-long class.

 Distinctions and honors

-In 2016, Niche.com ranked the Tredyffrin Easttown school district first in the United States.
+In 2026, Niche.com ranked the Tredyffrin Easttown school district second in Pennsylvania.
 In the 2016 edition of Newsweeks "America's Top High Schools", Conestoga High School was ranked 36th in the nation and the 1st in Pennsylvania.

 National Merit/College Board Recognition

 The Conestoga Class of 2022 includes 39 National Merit Semi-finalists, the most in Pennsylvania.
 The Conestoga Class of 2018 includes 34 National Merit Semi-finalists, 26 National Merit Commended students, and 2 National Hispanic Scholars.